Any phonetic script can be learned in just a few hours

 There are some surprises still incorporated in the writing so I definitely can't read perfectly yet, but I'll continue to practise as I go on with other aspects of the language.
 Something I've said a few times this week to people is that I do not aim for perfection.
 Reading “pretty well” is quite alright for me, even if there are several holes in it.
 The rest will come as I progress with the rest of the language.
 I don't want to dwell on reading too much; for the moment “good enough” is good enough!

 This method could work just as well with any language that uses a phonetic writing system.
 (I'll deal with languages like Chinese some other time)

 Right now, I still am not speaking much Thai beyond basic courtesies; I feel that trying to do several things at once will slow me down a bit and result in me spreading myself too thin, so I am focusing on the building blocks that will take me to my objective.
 I can now start to learn some key vocabulary, specifically to words I am likely to use in day to day encounters.
 I'm using the triage system as always, to prioritise what I learn, so if it's something I can point to or mime then I don't need to learn the word yet.

 I'm expecting to have an explosion of vocabulary and conversation when the time is right.
 Until then, I need to continue building the foundations to make sure that that can happen.

-In my next post, I may mention a little of what I generally think of Bangkok (edit: that post is here); my first window into Thai culture, before I fly to Phuket on Saturday.
+In a follow up post, I mention a little of what I generally think of Bangkok; my first window into Thai culture, before I traveled to Phuket.

-However, very soon I want to talk about something that I feel holds many learners back from ever making progress; focussing on what they don’t know.
-I feel like this attitude may be the biggest block for learners to even get a good start on a language (and the greatest fuel for sceptics of my method) so I want to discuss it.
-(Edit: that post can be found here: Is your language half full?)
+There's something that I feel holds many learners back from ever making progress; focusing on what they don't know.
+I feel like this attitude may be the biggest block for learners to even get a good start on a language (and the greatest fuel for sceptics of my method) so I want to discuss it in another fun post: Is Your Language Half Full?.